-Once changes are reviewed and approved, then it can be merged into the sources project.
+Once changes are reviewed and approved then it can be merged into sources project.

-Different possible scenarios are reviewed, and the best one is merged after approval.
+Different possible scenarios are reviewed and the best one is merged after approval.

-Scenarios Like: If your actual plan is lagging and the Project Manager asks if I provide you with some extra resources (shift), then how long will it take to catch-up?
+Scenarios Like: If your actual plan is lagging behind and Project Manager asks if I provide you some extra resources (shift) then how long it will take to catch-up?